2019 Conference Speakers

 Writer and editor April Michelle Davis (www.editorialinspirations.com) is an expert in macros, Word and business-organizing resources.

-April Michelle Davis is the social media marketing expert for the National Association of Independent Writers and Editors, chapter coordinator for the Virginia chapter of the Editorial Freelancers Association (EFA), and past-chair and website administrator for the Mid- & South-Atlantic chapter of the American Society for Indexing.
+April Michelle Davis is the executive director of the National Association of Independent Writers and Editors (NAIWE), chapter coordinator for the Virginia chapter of the Editorial Freelancers Association (EFA), and past-chair and website administrator for the Mid- & South-Atlantic chapter of the American Society for Indexing.
 She has published two books through the EFA, A Guide for the Freelance Indexer and Choosing an Editor: What You Need to Know, and a young-adult novel, A Princess in Disguise.

 Davis is a lifetime member of the American Copy Editors Society and a contributing member of the Christian Proofreaders and Editors Network.